MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 ### Mysterious halting

 At some point of developing the keymap, the keyboard would start freezing on boot, not producing any output.
 I couldn't understand why, but `core1`, which handles key-presses wouldn't report anything.
+Once more I had to get the dedicated boot-skewer out to flash new firmware.

 I started removing the latest changes and realized that scanning 5 columns for changes but not 6 on the left side would work fine.
 Adding back scanning 6 columns would freeze immediately again.